yayaq1/snake-game-edv_demo2/README.md

----

 # 🐍 React Snake (Nokia 3310 Clone)
 A modern web-based implementation of the classic Nokia 3310 Snake game, built entirely with **React**.
 This project brings the nostalgic gameplay to the browser using functional components and React Hooks.

 ## 📺 Live Demo
 **[Link to your deployed game (e.g., Vercel/Netlify)]**

 ---

 ## ✨ Features

-* **Classic Gameplay:** Eat the food, grow the snake, and avoid hitting walls or your own tail.
 * **High Score Tracking:** Saves your best score to local storage so you never lose your record.
 * **Dynamic Speed:** The game gets faster as you eat more food (difficulty progression).
 * **Responsive Control:** Play using keyboard arrow keys.